 In terms of symptoms:

 - Bleeding after you have had no period for a year (are in menopause) is NOT normal.
 It can be just due to thin lining or even the vagina, but it ALWAYS needs to be evaluated to rule out cancer.

 - Pain with intercourse, lack of desire, changes in sensation in the vaginal region and vulva can all be “normal” but they are not functional and not OK.
 You should feel free to bring this up with your doctor and have a frank discussion about what can be done to make sure your sex life after menopause or during continues to be an important part of your life and health.

-- Day to day itching and dryness in the vaginal region can also be normal, but if it is impacting your daily life, it can be treated with multiple different modalities.
+- Day-to-day menopause vaginal itching and dryness can also be normal, but if it is impacting your daily life, it can be treated with multiple different modalities.

 - Hot flashes and menopausal night sweats are a normal part of the menopausal transition for some women, but if they impact your life, we can talk about lifestyle changes and treatments that may help get rid of hot flashes and night chills.

 Making adjustments in your lifestyle can help you manage those pesky perimenopause and menopause symptoms.
 A menopause-certified health coach can be helpful.
 Book 30 minutes for your personal consultation with a health coach.

 Five: Women experiencing menopause in the offices are often embarrassed by the changes in their bodies.
 How do you put women at ease to have these conversations?